w0rthy/ArrayVisualizer/README.md

 **KNOWN BUGS:**
 - Certain sorts (comb sort, radix sorts) cause the program to forget the current speed
 - Certain sorts do not work with the "Skip Sort" button
-- Linked Dots visual has an extra, static line
 - Missing soundfont
 - SkaSort and HolyGrailSort produce errors -- this is normal, they aren't finished yet
 - No circular pointer -- will be fixed soon